Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 The thirtieth cantata of the cycle for the second day of Christmas.

-It is relatively unusual for Bach to present three plain four-part chorale harmonisations within the one cantata but he does it now, thrice within one week.
-It is not known why he decided to do it at this particular time although there are several possibilities, some of which we can almost certainly discount.
+It is unusual for Bach to present three plain four-part chorale harmonisations within the one cantata but he does it now, thrice in an eight day period!
+It is not known why he decided to do it at this particular time although there are variious possible reasons, some practical and some aesthetic.
 Presumably the chorales were ‘off the peg’ movements which were either well known or could be performed at sight by the choristers under Bach’s direction.
 Therefore, it would be a relatively simple matter to ‘fill out’ a cantata by adding additional ones.

 At certain times of the year, of which Christmas, New Year and Easter were most notable, Bach’s musicians, even if they were not actually over-loaded, had plenty to do and it may well be that the addition of extra chorales was partially a practical matter.
 A glance at the 1723 Christmas schedule (Wolff pp 271-2) shows that, as well as to the usual music required for services and performances of the Magnificat in E flat, no less than five cantatas were performed within nine days Cs 63, 40, 64, 190 and 153.
 It is no wonder that several of them included more than one chorale or that some incorporated as many as three (Cs 40, 64 and 153).